-The school develops a Self-Reflection committee that engages in the process of self-reflection through inquiry and evidence-gathering.
-This committee is primarily responsible for completing Part 2 of the Self-Reflection Report, which comprises the five Standard narratives.
-However, the committee should find ways to include and draw information from faculty, administrators, students, families, and other stakeholders as it completes the Self-Reflection.
-(See Self-Reflection Guide.)
+The school develops a Self-Reflection committee that engages in self-reflection through inquiry and evidence-gathering.
+This committee is primarily responsible for completing Part 2, Current Conditions, of the Self-Reflection Report, which comprises the five Standard narratives and CTE program reports if applicable.
+However, the committee should find ways to include and draw information from faculty members, administrators, students, families, and other stakeholders as it completes the Self-Reflection (See Self-Reflection Guide).